 The Sarbanes-Oxley Act of 2002 imposes certain duties on TAT and its executives and directors.
 TAT's efforts to comply with the requirements of Section 404 of the Sarbanes-Oxley Act of 2002 ("SOX") governing internal controls and procedures for financial reporting have resulted in increased general and administrative expenses and a diversion of management time and attention.
 TAT expects these efforts to require the continued commitment of significant resources.
 TAT may identify material weaknesses or significant deficiencies in its assessments of its internal controls over financial reporting.
 Failure to maintain effective internal controls over financial reporting could result in investigation or sanctions by regulatory authorities and could have a material adverse effect on TAT's operating results, investor confidence in TAT's reported financial information and the market price of TAT's ordinary shares.
-Our independent registered public accounting firm is not required to and has not performed an audit of our internal controls over financial reporting as of December 31, 2019.
+Our independent registered public accounting firm is not required to performed audit of our internal controls over financial reporting could result for the financial reporting.